 Aerial inspections and drone surveys have become synonymous with one other.
 Recent studies have demonstrated that savings of over 80% can be made by employing a professional drone pilot to conduct your aerial inspection.
 At Drone Scotland, we have successfully completed inspections of hospitals, school, theatres, museums, residential properties, offices, roads, infrastructure and more.

-Why?
+Why have drones become the go to tool?
 Well, traditional methods of conducting building inspections have either relied on scaffolding or the hire of platforms/cherry pickers.
 Not only do these methods take substantially more time but they are more expensive and risker to deploy.
 Bearing in mind that scaffolding needs to be constructed and subsequently removed.
 This process can take a day if not more, never mind the inspection.
 Platforms needs to be booked in advance, delivered by truck and then picked up – again adding to the cost both in terms of time and money.

 Drones/UAV’s, on the other hand, can be quickly deployed.
 For most aerial inspections, they only require one person to operate and they can provide real time information to both the pilot and the surveyor.
 Drones can also capture perfect images that surveyors can take with them and review or present to others.
 A job that could take days using traditional methods can now be completed within minutes.